 Discount Rate - The discount rate used to measure the total pension liability was 7.10 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and employers will be made at statutory contribution rates in accordance with the rate increases per AB 1469.
 Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return (7.10 percent) and assuming that contributions, benefit payments, and administrative expense occur midyear.
 Based on those assumptions, the STRP's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members.
-Therefore, the long-term assumed investment rate of return was applied to all periods of projected benefit payments to determine the total pension liability.
+Therefore, the long-term assumed investment rate of projected benefit payments to determine the total pension liability.